Dragosharwild/social-life-app/desktop/desktop.md

 ## 1) Purpose & Scope

 This application is the **desktop** part of a two–component system (Desktop + Web).
-It delivers a minimal, testable MVP centered on **Inner Circles** — self‑contained communities created around a common interest.
+It delivers a minimal, testable MVP centered on **Inner Circles** — self-contained communities centered around a common interest.
 The desktop app focuses on **CRUD** operations and simple list‑based workflows suitable for Tkinter.

 ### Goals for the Desktop MVP
 - Account **Sign Up** and **Login**.